News, outreach, and research results featured in the news

 2014: The magazine "New Scientist" published an article on how "Google's quantum computer flunks landmark speed test" [Link, local PDF] featured our preprint [arxiv] on How to test the "quantumness" of a quantum computer?

 2014: Dr. F. Nori is quoted on page 40 of the January 2014 issue of Physics World.
-In a Feature article on Quantum Computing: "Questioning quantum speed".
+In an interesting Feature article (written by Phillip Ball) on Quantum Computing: "Questioning quantum speed".

-2013: Dr. Nori was a High-school "Science Fair Judge" at an International School in Tokyo (Seisen International School).
+2013: Dr. F. Nori was a High-school "Science Fair Judge" at an all-female School in Tokyo (Seisen International School).

 2013: Our group participated in the annual RIKEN Open House, which attracted about 8,000 people in the one-day-long event (on a Saturday of each April) involving many research groups.
 Approximately 2,000 people visited the very popular booth put together by our group, showcasing educational and entertaining physics exhibits and hands-on activities aimed for the general public.